-- To have due regard to the Special Educational Needs and Disability Code of Practice. - To identify pupils with special educational needs and disabilities as early as possible and that their needs are met. - To have in place systems whereby teachers are aware of such pupils. - To provide all our children with a broad and balanced curriculum that is differentiated to the needs and ability of the individual. - To have high ambitions and expectations for pupils with special educational needs and disabilities. - To be sympathetic to each child's needs by providing a strong partnership between children, parents, governors, local authority and outside agencies. - To ensure all pupils make effective progress and realise their full potential. - To ensure all pupils take a full and active part in school life.
+- To have due regard to the Special Educational Needs and Disability Code of Practice. - To identify pupils with special educational needs and disabilities as early as possible and that their needs are met. - To have in place systems whereby teachers are aware of such pupils.

-To work with other schools and the Local Authority to share good practice in order to improve this policy.
+- To provide all our children with a broad and balanced curriculum that is differentiated to the needs and ability of the individual. - To have high ambitions and expectations for pupils with special educational needs and disabilities. - To be sympathetic to each child's needs by providing a strong partnership between children, parents, governors, local authority and outside agencies. - To ensure all pupils make effective progress and realise their full potential. - To ensure all pupils take a full and active part in school life. - To create and maintain a school environment of positivity where all children are taught to embrace and value difference. - To protect children from the risk of radicalisation and extremism. - To ensure compliance with all relevant legislation connected to this policy. - To work with other schools and the local authority to share good practice in order to improve this policy.